openwrt/packages/CONTRIBUTING.md

 * We will gladly grant commit access to responsible contributors who have made useful pull requests and / or feedback or patches to this repository or OpenWrt in general.
-Please contact @sbyx if you would like write access.
+Please include your request for commit access in your next pull request or ticket.

 Release Branches: